AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/Report.md

 ### Model architecture of actor and critic networks

 Both actor and critic networks include 2 hidden layers, containing 256 nodes in the first hidden layer and 128 nodes in the second layer.
+For both networks a Rectified Linear Units (ReLU) has been used as activation function.

+The implementation of the these networks can be found in the `model.py` file of the source code.

 ### Hyperparameters